How to Determine The Price For Your Business/Service:

 We primarily work on corporate, commercial, branded, and digital media productions and have been in business since 2011.
 We’ve averaged $350k a year in sales for the past 5 years or roughly $30k/month.

-Ken Brantingham from Phoenix, AZ, USA started Arizona Filmworks ago, a video production company.
+Ken Brantingham (from Phoenix, AZ, USA) started Arizona Filmworks over 11 years ago.

 My name is Ken Brantingham and my business is Arizona Filmworks.
 We are a premier video production and digital marketing company in Phoenix, Arizona, USA.
 I started in 2011 doing all kinds of video projects including TV commercials, music videos, training videos, Kickstarter videos, and tons of Web videos promoting businesses and people.